 Early Clinical Training

-In the very first weeks of the MD program, Feinberg students begin clinical training in one of two settings: In the Individual Preceptorship, students provide patient care while working one-on-one alongside an experienced attending physician for 2 years.
-In the Education-Centered Medical Home, students care for a panel of patients for all 4 years in a team comprised of 15 peers from all 4 classes and a faculty preceptor.
+In the very first weeks of the MD program, Feinberg students begin clinical training in the Education-Centered Medical Home, in which students care for a panel of patients for all 4 years in a team comprised of 15 peers from all 4 classes and a faculty preceptor.

 Learn more about the places where our medical students train.